Displaced by fire, single mother loses job for missing work to prepare new home for children

 “It’s pretty simple: Missouri does not protect workers’ right to paid time off,” Ancel said. “[The U.S.] has the worst labor laws in the developed world.
 They’re extraordinarily weak.”

-The Family Medical Leave Act, passed under the Clinton Administration, is the only law guaranteeing paid time off to all American workers, Ancel said.
+The Family Medical Leave Act, passed under the Clinton Administration, is the only law guaranteeing unpaid leave to all American workers, Ancel said.
 But it only applies to employees who have spent a year at the same company, and only to companies that meet certain size criteria.

 For qualifying employees affected by a serious medical condition, they are entitled to 12 weeks of unpaid leave, Ancel said.